 Dalhousie’s Student Accessibility Services provides support and advocacy for students with disabilities.
 In cooperation with faculty, staff, and other student services at the university, the advisors and staff at the Student Accessibility Services office endeavour to provide appropriate support services as needed by the student.
 Early consultation is advised to ascertain that we can fulfill your needs.

 Students with questions concering physical access to facilities on the Dalhousie campus and accessibility for students with learning disabilities at King’s and Dalhousie can contact the office by phone: voice (902) 494-2836, TTY 902-494-7091, or by email (email@example.com).

 Please note that owing to the chemical sensitivities of those who work in and frequent the Student Accessibility Services office, our environment must be scent free.

 The Study Abroad and Exchange Advisor offers support for students interested in studying abroad.

 The Dalhousie Tutoring Service provides subject tutoring to students requiring academic assistance.
 Requests for tutoring are given to the Studying for Success Program Coordinator, who sets an appointment for the interested student to meet a Study Skills Coach.
 The coach then makes a detailed assessment of academic difficulties, helps develop effective approaches to studying, and may refer the student to a tutor, if needed.
-To make a request, use Dal’s online Tutoring Request Form.

 The Dalhousie Writing Centre’s goal is to help students cultivate ideas, develop strong organizational skills and heighten creativity.
 The centre’s tutors can assist with understanding directions for written assignments, essay writing, structuring letters of intent for graduate programs, and improving writing ability in general.
 They are available to help students articulate, clarify and shape their ideas.